BrentSeidel/Pi-Mainframe/README.md

 * https://github.com/BrentSeidel/Ada-Web-Server.git
 * https://github.com/BrentSeidel/Things.git

+If you are actually interested in simulating old computers, you can download and build simh from github at https://github.com/simh/simh.git I was able to get the PDP-11 sim to build (I haven't tried others) and run on a Raspberry Pi.
+As far as I know, it has no support for blinking lights.

+You could, of course run simh in parallel with this project giving a CPU simulation as well as lights and switches.
+Unfortunately, they would be completely independant.
+Someday, perhaps this will change.

 ## Assembly
 This project will require quite a bit of 3D printing and soldering.
 The included documentation includes a parts list.
 Read the documentation